apache/doris/docs/en/docs/query-acceleration/async-materialized-view.md

 The materialized view has a dedicated deletion syntax and cannot be deleted through the drop table,

-Specific syntax can be viewed[DROP MATERIALIZED VIEW](../sql-manual/sql-reference/Data-Definition-Statements/Drop/DROP-ASYNC-MATERIALIZED-VIEW.md)
+Specific syntax can be viewed [DROP MATERIALIZED VIEW](../sql-manual/sql-reference/Data-Definition-Statements/Drop/DROP-ASYNC-MATERIALIZED-VIEW.md)

 ## The use of materialized views